League & Complex Contacts:

 How is it determined if my team is recreational or competitive each season?

 Teams are placed in recreational or competitive divisions by the team’s true age or division requested at time of registration.
 Teams requesting U5, U6, U7, U8 will be recreational.
 Any team U9 and older will be considered competitive.
-A U7 or U8 team may play up to a U9 division but will be considered competitive at that time and unable to also play in a recreational division.
+A U7 or U8 team may play up to a U9 division but will be considered competitive at that time.
 Applicable fees will be paid based on the division requested.

 How will WRSA determine team placement?

 We base the majority of our placement on the results and stats from the team’s previous seasons.
-Then we allocate special requests and new teams into those groups.
+Special team requests and new teams into those groups are considered.
+Placement meetings are held week after registration deadlines.
+Coaches may represent their teams to discuss placement with their peer coaches.
 Final placement is completed by the WRSA staff.
 It is our goal to give all teams a pleasurable experience and establish the best parity possible.

 Can a player participate on more than one team?